 Back Header: A back header is when a player uses his head to pass or move the ball backward.

 Back Heel: A back heel is when a player kicks the ball with the heel of his or her foot.
 This can be used to pass the ball or even take a shot on goal.

-Ball: The ball in the spherical object in a game of soccer that the players kick and try to get into the goal.
+Ball: The ball is the spherical object in a game of soccer that the players kick and try to get into the goal.

 Ball Carrier: The ball carrier is the player who is currently in possession of and moving with the ball.

-Ball watching: Ball watching happens when a player is more focussed on watching the ball than maintaining awareness of everything else that is happening around them.
+Ball watching: Ball watching happens when a player is more focused on watching the ball than maintaining awareness of everything else that is happening around them.

 Blindside: The blindside is the opposite side of the player to where the player expected the ball to go.

 Block tackle: A block tackle occurs when a player puts any part of themselves in front of the ball with the intention of blocking the ball from going any further.
 This tackling technique is often used as a last-ditch attempt to stop the ball.

 Box: The box refers to the penalty area or 18-yard box that surrounds the goal at either end of the field.
 Within this box, the goalkeeper can handle the ball, goal kicks are taken, and penalty kicks are taken

 Break: A break, also known as a “Fast Break,” “Counterattack,” or “breakaway,” is when one team suddenly takes possession of the ball from the opposing team and starts advancing at pace towards the opposite end of the field.